aquatix/dammit.nl/content/posts/vim-reloaded.md

 ## Vundle as plugin manager

-There are various plugin managers, and I settled on [Vundle](https://github.com/VundleVim/Vundle.vim), like [I mentioned in 2014]({filename}../posts/20140301-making-vim-even-more-cool.md).
-This still serves me well.
+There are various plugin managers, and I settled on [Vundle](https://github.com/VundleVim/Vundle.vim), like [I mentioned in 2014]({filename}../posts/20140301-making-vim-even-more-cool.md) for a long time.
+This served me well, but recently I switched to [vim-plug](https://github.com/junegunn/vim-plug).
+Both accomplish the same thing (with slightly different syntax), but vim-plug downloads and updates the plugins in parallel, which is a lot faster.
+It also makes loading vim a tad faster, which is always good.
+A fun extra feature is that after a `:PlugUpdate` of all plugins, you can press `D` and get a neat overview of all the updates in your plugins, which can be rather handy to see what's new and changed.

 ## fzf